 The subfield of Political Theory focuses on ideas in politics: their histories, their internal logic, and their connection to fields of power.
 Our political theory faculty work in complementary areas and teach graduate and undergraduate courses on topics including classical, modern, and contemporary thought, theories of power, liberalism, Marxism, critical theory, just war theory, and comparative political theory.

 The department has two faculty members working primarily in the area of political theory:

 - Burke Hendrix works on contemporary social contract theory, global justice, and multiculturalism.

 - Anita Chari’s research focuses on critical theory, neoliberalism, and the relationship between somatics and politics.

-Recent or current PhDs from the department have focused on topics like liberalism, historical memory, environmental politics, anarchism, or Southern slavery and oligarchy.
+Recent or current PhDs from the department have focused on topics including liberalism, historical memory, environmental politics, anarchism, and Southern slavery and oligarchy.